Creating a Sales Dashboard Using Angular and Google Charts

 Save the above changes and restart the Angular app.
 You will have the Angular sales dashboard rendered in the browser.

-In this tutorial, you learned how to create a basic sales dashboard using Angular 7 and the Google Charts library.
-You learned how to create modules in Angular and how to use it in other modules.
-This may be useful to incorporate in your own future projects.
+You have learned how to create a basic sales dashboard using Angular 7 and the Google Charts library.
+You learned how to develop modules in Angular and use them in other modules.
+This may be useful to incorporate in your future projects.

-Lastly, if you want to learn how you can secure your Angular source code against theft and reverse-engineering, be sure to check our guide.
+Lastly, if you want to learn how you can secure your Angular source code against theft and reverse engineering.

 Jscrambler